 Get ready for one of the hottest cricket tours of the year as India takes on Australia in a high-voltage run of ODIs and T20Is.

-This series preview breaks down the full schedule, venues, key player battles and the big storylines to watch.
-From record-breaking ODI chases to explosive T20 battles every game is set to keep fans on the edge of their seats.
+From record-breaking ODI chases to explosive T20 battles, every game is set to keep fans on the edge of their seats.

 India’s heading to Australia for eight white-ball clashes spread across three states.
 It is not the Border-Gavaskar Trophy, yet every IND vs AUS battle carries that same old fire.

-The contest is more than bat and ball.
+The game is not just a contest between bats and balls.
 It is sledges flying, mind games brewing, little provocations that keep the blood boiling, and those off-camera reactions that live rent-free in fans’ memories.
-Kohli’s stare, Warner’s chatter, Steve Smith dusting up the crease, Ashwin’s cheeky head-pat celebration—each one is a dagger to the rival’s supporters.

-On paper, it is just two world-class sides going at it.
-In reality, it is loaded with history, grudges, and fan wars that never end.
 This is no regular tour.
-This is the one fight, outside of The Ashes, that you can bet will never end peacefully.
+This is the one fight, outside of The Ashes, and you can bet it will never end peacefully.

 This tour skips the Tests but makes up for it with a non-stop grind.
 Three ODIs and five T20Is packed into a tight calendar, each game ready to push players and fans to their limits!